 Pupil Premium relates to additional funding received to raise the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.
-The closing balance has been spent in the Autumn 2023 term.
+All funds were fully spent during the year.

-The supplementary grant is additional funding to provide support for the costs of the Health and Social Care Levy and wider costs.
+The Mainstream Schools Additional Grant (MSAG) is additional funding to provide support for cost pressures.
+The MSAG is in addition to the Trust's allocation through the National Funding Formula.
 All funds were fully spent during the year.

-The other DfE/ESFA grants consist of PE sports grant, rates funding, universal infant free schools meal income, teacher pay grant, teacher pension grant, mental health led tutoring, recovery premium funding, school led tutoring grants, growth funding, Year 7 catch-up funding, KS2 phonics and free school income.
-The closing balance relates to PE sports grant of £3,988 and free school income of £30,000.
+The other DfE/ESFA grants consist of PE sports grant, rates funding, universal infant free schools meal income, teacher pay grant, teacher pension grant, early career framework funding, recovery premium funding, school led tutoring grants, growth funding, national tutoring funding and free school income.
+The closing balance relates to free school income of £30,000.